idaholab/MontePy/README.md

 # Version Numbering Scheme

-First, versions are only official once they are on the main branch, have a release tag assigned, and distribution packages have been created.
-Once these are completed there is a guarantee that this release will not change without a version number increment.
-While on develop and other branches these guarantees do not exist.
-These versions will generally be designated as `dev` e.g., `0.1.0.dev2`, and may change as features and bug fixes are implemented.
+* Software on `develop` and feature branches are subject to change without a version number increment.
+These version may be suffixed as dev (e.g., `0.1.0.dev2`) and may change as features and bug fixes are implemented.

+* Versions are official if and only if they are:
+   1. on the branch `main`.
+   1. has a release git tag assigned
+   1. has distribution packages created and released Official shall not change.
+New merges to main shall have a version number incremented.

-Finally: make objects not regexs!
+# Finally: make objects not regexs!